Ville Heinola

-Ville Heinola (born March 2, 2001) is a Finnish professional ice hockey defenceman currently playing with the Manitoba Moose in the American Hockey League (AHL) as a prospect for the Winnipeg Jets of the National Hockey League (NHL).
-He was ranked as one of the top international skaters eligible for the 2019 NHL Entry Draft.
+Ville Heinola (born 2 March 2001) is a Finnish professional ice hockey defenceman for the Manitoba Moose of the American Hockey League (AHL) while under contract to the Winnipeg Jets of the National Hockey League (NHL).
+He was ranked as one of the top international skaters eligible for the 2019 NHL entry draft.
 Heinola was drafted 20th overall by the Jets.

 Playing career

-On July 15, 2019, Heinola was signed to a three-year, entry-level contract with the Winnipeg Jets.
+On 15 July 2019, Heinola was signed to a three-year, entry-level contract with the Winnipeg Jets.

 Heinola impressively made the Jets roster out of training camp.
-He became the first player of the 2019 NHL Entry Draft to register an NHL point during the Jets first game of the 2019–20 season against the New York Rangers on 3 October 2019.
-Heinola scored his first career NHL goal on 8 October 2019 against Matt Murray of the Pittsburgh Penguins.
-Heinola posted 5 points through 8 games before he was re-assigned to AHL affiliate, the Manitoba Moose.
-After appearing in 3 games with the Moose, Heinola was loaned to continue development with his Finnish club Lukko for the remainder of the season on 8 November 2019.
+He became the first player of the 2019 NHL entry draft to register an NHL point during the Jets first game of the 2019–20 season against the New York Rangers on 3 October 2019.
+Heinola scored his first career NHL goal on 8 October against Matt Murray of the Pittsburgh Penguins.
+Heinola posted 5 points through 8 games before he was reassigned to AHL affiliate, the Manitoba Moose.
+After appearing in 3 games with the Moose, Heinola was loaned to continue development with his Finnish club Lukko for the remainder of the season on 8 November.